 Gates’ prediction was spot on; content is the fuel that powers the modern internet…

 The most popular online applications in the world are content platforms – places where new content channels can arise: social networks, blog hosts, video sharing websites.
-And of course the most visited site of all – Google – is a search engine that helps us organise all this content…
+And of course the most visited site of all – Google – is a search engine that helps us navigate and organise all this content…

 As a result, having a “content marketing” strategy has become essential to growing your business.
 Content is the main way that we discover new brands online, right? (including yours – and your competitors).

 Content attracts potential customers.